 I teach singing online

-The five easy songs I use most often in my singing lessons are:
+The five easy songs I use most often in my singing coaching are:

 - Wind of change by The Scorpions: 7 note range